German courses for students of all disciplines

 - German courses at FAU on campo.

 - If you want to attend a course, you first need to have your ability in German assessed.
-For the general course regulations see below, especially “Assessing ability“.
+Information on this can be found here or do the interactive level check.

 - The registration for the German courses can be done online on studon.